TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-cbpsourcesnapshotfailedreplicacloningissue.md

 # Error CBPSourceSnapshotFailedReplicaInconsistent

 <!--issueDescription-->
-We identified that your Backup failed as the disk-backup replica could not be cloned.
+We identified that your backup failed because the disk backup replica could not be cloned.
 <!--/issueDescription-->

 ## **Recommended Document**

-To resolve this issue, refer this [article](https://aka.ms/CBPSourceSnapshotFailedReplicaCloningIssue).
+To resolve this issue, please refer to this [article](https://aka.ms/CBPSourceSnapshotFailedReplicaCloningIssue).